Skip to content

 LIKE

-simple string matching
+Simple string pattern matching

 sql